Yug Ylimaf

 "Yug Ylimaf" is the fourth episode of the eleventh season of the animated comedy series Family Guy.
 It originally aired on the Fox network in the United States on November 11, 2012.
 This was the 200th episode produced and was promoted as such but was the 192nd episode broadcast.
-In the episode, Brian uses Stewie's time machine to hook up with potential girlfriends but it goes awry when he causes time to run in reverse and he has to find a way to reverse it.
-The episode's title is Family Guy spelled backward.
+In the episode, Brian uses Stewie's time machine to hook up with potential girlfriends but it goes awry when he causes time to run in reverse and has to find a way to fix that.